National Food Literacy Mission has been initiated with the vision to empower individuals about their food choices through food literacy skills.

-Food literacy is such an integrated approach where we can tackle different issues at a time.
-Imagine a scenario where consumers started demanding healthy food from the market.
-Whenever, we have a demand for healthy food that can create healthy pressure on farmers to adopt natural farming methods.
-Natural farming methods are always cost effective and reduce of health risks of the farmers as well.
+Food literacy is an integrated approach where we can tackle different issues at a time.
+Imagine a scenario when consumers started demanding healthy food then there is a scope for natural farming practices.
+Natural farming methods are always cost effective, climate resilient and healthy living for farmers and consumers as well.
 So, the indirectly, our daily food habits can cut down financial burden on farmers.
-Other side, various food demand can encourage farmers to go for crop diversification.
-Crop diversification can reduce pest attacks as well contribute to the bio diversity by attracting beneficial insects.

-In other scenario, when everyone starts understanding the role of farmers in environmental conservation and food security, it can help to tackle societal pressure on farmers.
+In other scenario, when everyone starts understanding the role of farmers in environmental conservation and food security, it can help to tackle societal pressure on farmer profession.
 Financial problems and societal pressure are some of the root causes for farmers’ suicide in India.
-So, as an individual, everyone of us can impact ecology and economy either by eating or growing healthy food.
+So, it is clear that our individual actions can make a huge difference.

 We have different level approach to achieve food literacy in India but started working with two interventions.